geekcoderr/Dashboard/README.md

 ### Dashboard Client & Server Starting and Steps:

-- **Backend Installation then Running**: Navigate to Backend folder then run npm install & npm start.
+- **Backend Installation then Running**: Navigate to Backend folder then run `npm install & npm start`.

-- **Frontend Installation then Running**: Navigate to Backend folder then run npm install & npm start.
+- **Frontend Installation then Running**: Navigate to Frontend folder then run `npm install & npm start`.